pranav7/Scrabble/README.md

 Scrabble
 ========

-Scrabble with words game for Android
+Scrabble with words for Android